Close Menu

 Tailor the CV to the job

-The most effective way to get a job application past the Applicant Tracking System is to tailor your CV to every job you apply for.
+The most effective way to get your CV past robots is to tailor it to every job you apply for.

 Read the description carefully and pick out key words.
 Add those words to your CV and you’ll stand a much better chance of getting through.